 The Right Type of Camp for Your Child

 The type of summer day camp that’s right for your child will, of course, depend on her personality + individual preferences.
-While parents who work may have more limited options based around the operating hours that the summer day camp offers, stay-at-home moms may have more choices in day camps, since hours might be more flexible.
+While parents who work may have more limited options based on the operating hours that the summer day camp offers, stay-at-home moms may have more choices in day camps since hours might be more flexible.

 Since no mama likes to dish out cash for something their kid isn’t going to enjoy, start by asking your children what types of activities they’d be interested in exploring for the summer.
 These days, there’s something for every preference + taste.